superDuperCyberTechno/comploy/README.md

 wget https://raw.githubusercontent.com/superDuperCyberTechno/comploy/master/comploy
 ```

-Open the file and edit the `host`, - and potentially the `server_dir` variables found in the config section. - Here you will also be able to assign ignored files that will **not** be synchronized with the server.
+Open the file and edit the `hosts` variable found in the config section. - Here you will also be able to assign ignored files that will **not** be synchronized with the server.
+Multiple hosts and ignored files must be seperated by a space.

 Please be aware that _comploy_ is designed to work with serving your sites in the `/var/www/[site]` folder structure.
 A guide to achieving this can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-16-04).